ostdotcom/website-docupony/platform/docs/guides/create_wallet.md

 To show you an example, we will just implement 2 functions to get the workflow status.

 1. **flowComplete**:  Callback function will be called if the workflow is completed successfully.
 The workflow details and the updated entity will be received in the arguments. `ostContextEntity` will be updated user entity.
-Once you receive this updated user entity, it is recommended that your app communicates the updated user entity to your server which stores the user's token holder address with user info for further use.
+Once you receive this updated user entity, it is recommended that your app communicates the updated user entity to your server which stores the user's  **TokenHolder**  address with user info for further use.
 The user's updated status will be `ACTIVATED`.

 ```java
 public void flowComplete(OstWorkflowContext ostWorkflowContext, OstContextEntity ostContextEntity) {